2015 SEA Games: Motto

 The motto of the 2015 Southeast Asian Games and ASEAN Para Games is "Celebrate the Extraordinary".
 It was chosen to represent the connection of individuals, communities and countries to their own dreams beyond competing, winning or overcoming defeat and the inspiration of the soul and spirit inside each people of Southeast Asia.

 Logo

 The logo of the 2015 Southeast Asian Games is an image depicts a winning athlete crossing the finishing line with his/her arms raised in victory represents the potential that exists in every participating athletes.
-The five figure of the sport events competed represents the diversity of sports featured in the Games, the strength and the skills of the athletes.
+The five figure of the sport events competed represent the diversity of sports featured in the Games, the strength and the skills of the athletes.
 The palette of colours represents the exciting moments of the games and Sport as a tool of uniting people of the region regardless of their language, belief and colours.
 Overall, it represents the unity of Southeast Asian people in the spirit of the games.
 The logo also depicts the Southeast Asian Games Federation logo and the word "28th SEA Games".
 The word "Singapore 2015" on the finishing tape represents Singapore as the host of the 2015 Southeast Asian Games.